 Common repairs for conventional loans

-- Age of roof
+Age and condition of roof

 Repairs for government loans

-If your potential buyer is applying for a government loan, the appraisal tends to be more strict.
-Government loans include FHA, VA, and USDA mortgage programs.
-Appraisals are required for all home purchases using governmental loans, and the property must meet the U.S. Department of Housing and Urban Development’s (HUD) minimum property guidelines.
+Appraisals are required for all home purchases seeking FHA, VA, and USDA loans, which have similar property requirements.
+The property must meet the U.S. Department of Housing and Urban Development’s (HUD) minimum property guidelines.